Aloo Methi ki Sabji | आलू मेथी की सब्ज़ी

-Aloo Methi is a simple vegetarian Indian side dish where fresh fenugreek leaves are stir-fried with potatoes and mild spices.
+This aloo methi recipe is a simple vegetarian Indian side dish where fresh fenugreek leaves are stir-fried with potatoes and mild spices.
 Also popularly known as aloo methi sabji, this is usually served with some dal and chapattis or rice.
-This simple aloo methi recipe is a vegan, gluten-free, nuts & dairy-free dish which incorporates the nutritional benefits of season’s fresh methi leaves or fenugreek leaves.
+This simple aloo methi recipe is a vegan, gluten-free, nut- & dairy-free dish which incorporates the nutritional benefits of the season’s fresh methi leaves or fenugreek leaves.

-As the name suggests, the main ingredients of this dry aloo methi recipe are aloo or potatoes and methi or fresh fenugreek leaves.
+As the name suggests, the main ingredients of this dry aloo methi recipe are aloo, or potatoes, and methi, or fresh fenugreek leaves.
 It is tossed in some oil with some chopped garlic, ginger and onions.
-A handful of spices are added to add some zing to this dish.
-My version of Punjabi aloo methi has the smokey flavours of coriander powder with some tang from dried mango powder and a splash of fresh lemon juice.
+A handful of spices is added to add some zing to this dish.
+My version of Punjabi aloo methi has the smoky flavours of coriander powder with some tang from dried mango powder and a splash of fresh lemon juice.

 Why you will LOVE this easy Aloo Methi recipe?

 • Fresh & Seasonal Ingredients.
 The taste and aroma that fresh fenugreek leaves bring to this recipe is simply unbeatable.
-On the top of that it offers a long list of health benefits.
-Fresh methi leaves are known to reduce blood cholestrol and is an excellent source of dietary fibres
+On top of that, it offers a long list of health benefits.
+Fresh methi leaves are known to reduce blood cholesterol and is an excellent source of dietary fibres

 • Goes well with both rice and chapattis.
 Always a popular side dish among guests as well